unrealwork/atsd-use-cases/ChicagoCrime/README.md

 | TAVERN                     | 2.0             |
 ```

-If you would like to see more queries on this Chicago crime dataset, please go to the [Additonal SQL Queries](#additional-sql-queries) section.
+If you would like to see more queries on this Chicago crime dataset, please go to the [Additonal SQL Queries](#additional-sql-queries) section at the end of this article.

 ### A Deeper Look at Crime in Chicago
 -------------------------------------

 So what caused this drastic increase in murders in Chicago in 2016?
 Did the city experience an uptick in crime as a whole?

-There actually has been a long term decrease in crime in general Chicago, as we can see in the figure below.
+There actually has been a long term decrease in crime as a whole in Chicago, as we can see in the figure below.

 ![Figure 3](Images/Figure3.png)